 Once you have entered all the project details then you just sit back and wait for the offers to come to you.

-Or rather than sitting back you can of course carry on with research that you are able to do.
+Or rather than sitting back, you can of course carry on with research that you can do.
 It’s entirely up to you.